fraunhoferportugal/pymdma/docs/index.md

 developed to address gaps in existing evaluation frameworks that either lack metrics for specific data modalities or do not include certain state-of-the-art metrics.
 The library is designed to be modular, allowing users to easily extend it with new metrics.

-The source code is available on [GitHub](https://github.com/fraunhoferportugal/pymdma/tree/main) and the documentation can be found [here](dummy).
+The source code is available on [GitHub](https://github.com/fraunhoferportugal/pymdma/tree/main).

 ## Metric Categories
 Each metric class is organized based on the modality, validation type, metric group and goal.
 Following is a brief description of these categories: